 Due to vegetation and biodiversity, multiple international research, assessments, and expeditions are drawn to the territory yearly.

 Additionally, experts look into the historical artifacts from ancient towns along the shore to study human civilization.
-At present, the only inhabitants located here permanently are tiny groups of about 40 individuals.
+The only inhabitants located here permanently are tiny groups of about 40 individuals.

 |Country||British Indian Ocean Territory|